jruels/docker-fundamentals/labs/compose/index.md

     - Identify the volumes that are being created.
     - What is the driver for the mariadb data volume?
-    - There are two services: mariadb and wordpress.
+    - There are two services: mysql and wordpress.
 Which one will be instantiated first?

     If you are having trouble answering these questions, ask the instructor for help.